David Simchi-Levi

-David Simchi-Levi is an American academic working as a Professor of Engineering Systems at Massachusetts Institute of Technology.
+David Simchi-Levi (Hebrew: דוד שמחי-לוי) is an American academic working as a Professor of Engineering Systems at Massachusetts Institute of Technology.
 He is also the founder or co-founder of several companies.
-Simchi-Levi's research focuses on supply chain management, revenue management, and business analytics.
+Simchi-Levi's research focuses on supply chain and inventory management, revenue management, and business analytics.

 Education

 David Simchi-Levi obtained his B.Sc. in Aeronautical Engineering at Technion Israel Institute of Technology in 1978 and earned M.Sc. and Ph.D. in Operations Research from Faculty of Management at Tel Aviv University in 1984 and 1987 respectively.

 Career

 He has been a lecturer in Tel Aviv University (1984–1985) and Columbia University (1986–1987).
 He became an assistant professor in the Department of Industrial Engineering and Operations Research in Columbia University (1987–1991).
 He then joined Northwestern University in 1993 as an associate professor in the Department of Industrial Engineering and Management Sciences, and was promoted to full professor in 1997.
 Now he is a professor in Massachusetts Institute of Technology.
 He was a co-director of Leaders for Global Operations (2003–2016), a dual degree program at MIT, and a co-director of Systems Design and Management (2003–2010).